agisga/grpSLOPE/_posts/2016-2-12-basic-usage.md

 ![Plot of the lambda sequence](/grpSLOPE/img/2016-2-12-basic-usage/unnamed-chunk-8-1.png)

-## Evaluating the results

-We check the performance of the method by computing the resulting (group) false discovery proportion (gFDP) and power.
+We check the performance of the method by computing the resulting group false discovery proportion (gFDP) and power.

 {% highlight r %}